Bandari-Harish/HB-WEATHER-DASHBOARD/README.md

 # 🌦️ HB Weather Dashboard

-A modern, responsive weather dashboard built with **HTML5, SCSS, Bootstrap 5, and Vanilla JavaScript**.
+A modern, responsive weather dashboard built with **HTML, SCSS, Bootstrap , and  JavaScript**.
 It provides real-time weather conditions, hourly forecasts, and a 7-day weather forecast for cities worldwide using the OpenWeather API.

 > Designed with a clean UI, dark/light theme support, automatic location detection, and responsive layouts for desktop and mobile devices.